 - Sometimes there is political unrest in Thailand, be sure to know if there are any marches or demonstrations going on that might shut the city down.
 (Happened to me the day I have was meant to fly out)

-Basic things to know when backpacking Thailand:
+Things to know when budgeting for backpacking Thailand

-Even with how commercial and popular Thailand has become over the past 2 decades with backpackers it’s still a relatively cheap country to backpack through.
+Even with how commercial and popular Thailand has become over the past 2 decades with tourists it’s still a relatively cheap country to backpack through.
 To keep your costs down, you’ll want to and need to learn to haggle.
 From the outset, you will be overpriced for everything.
-Thing’s that you think are cheap, and compared to western prices they may be, however, they have your ‘pants pulled down’ and ripping you off.
+Things that you think are cheap, and compared to western prices they may be, however, they have your ‘pants pulled down’ and ripping you off.